Bill Bixby: Beginning acting

 In 1959 Bill Bixby made a shrewd business decision.
-Rather than trying to compete with hundreds of hopefuls trying to gain a foothold in Hollywood movies, he broke into motion pictures by working in industrial films.
+Rather than competing with hundreds of hopefuls trying to gain a foothold in Hollywood movies, he broke into motion pictures by working in industrial films.
 The films were produced in Chicago by Jam Handy and by Norman Wilding.
 Bixby knew that these special-interest films would never be seen by the general public, but he saw them as a great opportunity to learn how to work before a camera and understand the functions of a film crew.
 He hoped to work in musical comedy, and in 1961 he joined the cast of the musical The Boy Friend at the Detroit Civic Theater.

 He returned to Hollywood to make his television debut on an episode of The Many Loves of Dobie Gillis.
 He became a highly regarded character actor and guest-starred in many television series, including Ben Casey, The Twilight Zone, The Andy Griffith Show, Dr. Kildare, Straightaway, and Hennesey.
-He joined the cast of The Joey Bishop Show in 1962, which he later described as his first big break."
-In 1963, he played a sailor with a Napoleon tattoo in the movie Irma La Douce, a romantic comedy starring Jack Lemmon and Shirley MacLaine, directed by Billy Wilder based on the 1956 French musical.
-During the 1970s, he made guest appearances on television series such as Ironside, Insight, Barbary Coast, The Love Boat, Medical Center, four episodes of Love, American Style, Fantasy Island, and two episodes each of The Streets of San Francisco and Rod Serling's Night Gallery.
+He joined the cast of The Joey Bishop Show in 1962, which he later described as his "first big break."
+In 1963 he played a sailor with a Napoleon tattoo in the movie Irma La Douce, a romantic comedy starring Jack Lemmon and Shirley MacLaine, directed by Billy Wilder and based on the 1956 French musical.
+During the 1970s he made guest appearances on television series such as Ironside, Insight, Barbary Coast, The Love Boat, Medical Center, four episodes of Love, American Style, Fantasy Island, and two episodes each of The Streets of San Francisco and Rod Serling's Night Gallery.

 While working on other Danny Thomas productions, Bixby would watch rehearsals for The Dick Van Dyke Show, which inspired him to want to be a director as well.